Lilac-Lee/Neural_Scene_Flow_Prior/README.md

 ### Optimization
-Since we use neural scene flow prior for runtime optimization, our method does not include any training.
+Since we use neural scene flow prior for runtime optimization, our method does not include any "training".

 Just run following lines for a simple optimization on a small KITTI Scene Flow dataset (only 50 testing samples)
 ```